-Keywords: Greenhouse gases (GHG), Methane conversion rate (Ym), Livestock emissions, Enteric methane, Climate change mitigation
+Keywords: Greenhouse gas emissions, Livestock, Methane conversion rate (Ym), Enteric methane, Climate change mitigation

-1. Introduction
+Introduction

 Greenhouse gases (GHG) emissions have a marked impact on climate change.
-The observed warming from 1850-1900 to 1986-2005 was $0.61^{\circ}C$ (5-95% confidence interval: 0.55 to $0.67^{\circ}C$), as reported by the Intergovernmental Panel on Climate Change (IPCC 2014).
+The observed warming from 1850-1900 to 1986-2005 was 0.61°C (5-95% confidence interval: 0.55 to 0.67°C), as reported by the Intergovernmental Panel on Climate Change (IPCC 2014).
 Total GHG emissions from livestock have been estimated to be 7.1 GtCO2-eq/year taking 2005 as a reference year (Gerber et al. 2013), equivalent to 14.5% of all human-induced emissions.
 About 44% of the 7.1 GtCO2-eq/year emitted by livestock (i.e., 3.1 GtCO2-eq/year) come from CH4; 29% (2 GtCO2-eq/year) from N2O, and 27% (2 GtCO2-eq/year) from CO2 (Gerber et al. 2013).
 Emissions of hydrofluorocarbons are globally marginal.
 Enteric CH4 represents 30% of its global emission.
-Small ruminants' GHG emissions amount to 475 MtCO2-eq/year, about 6.7% of livestock total emissions.
-As far as enteric CH4 is concerned, estimation procedures rely on several factors among which methane conversion rate (Ym), introduced by the IPCC to indicate the proportion of the animal's gross energy intake (GEI) converted to enteric CH4 energy (kJ/100 kJ GEI), is a critical variable.
-It is widely used for stating reliable regional or national GHG emission inventories and for setting attainable targets in reduction of enteric methane emissions (Niu et al.

-2018).
-The Y_m , subjected to continuous revision and updating, represents a key variable whose values should be ideally obtained by direct measurements of CH_4 emission and the intake and digestibility of each diet (Hristov et al. 2018).
+Small ruminants' GHG emissions amount to 475 MtCO2-eq/year, about 6.7% of livestock total emissions (Gerber et al. 2013).
+For inventory purposes IPCC Guidelines have been used to quantify GHG emissions.
+As far as enteric CH4 is concerned, estimation procedures rely on several factors among which methane conversion rate (Y_m), introduced by the IPCC to indicate the proportion of the animal's gross energy intake (GEI) converted to enteric CH4 energy (kJ/100 kJ GEI), is a critical variable.
+It is widely used for stating reliable regional or national GHG emission inventories and for setting attainable targets in reduction of enteric methane emissions (Niu et al. 2018).
+The Y_m, subjected to continuous revision and updating, represents a key variable whose values should be ideally obtained by direct measurements of CH4 emission and the intake and digestibility of each diet (Hristov et al. 2018).